My Philosophy: Treating the Causes of the Problem

 ourselves, and it was definitely a trial-by-fire way to learn how to

-quite adept in diagnosing illness.
+quite adept in diagnosing and treating many, many illness.

 However, the problem with that type of